 Solid Dispersion Extrusion: Emanate miscible with the drug ingredients, and then prepared a solid disperse forming solid dispersions in chips by the use of plants 36.
 The advantages are fewer processing steps and more accurate uniform dispersion of the particles due to severe mixing and agitation.

 Hot-Melt Extrusion: The active moiety and other ingredients are mixed in a dry state, subjected to the heating process and then extruded out in a molten state.
 The solvent is eliminated.
 The strips are further cooled and cut to the desired six.
 The high temperature used in this process may degrade thermolabile APIs 37.

 Excipients for Hot-Melt Extrusion:

-a) Carriers: Thermoplastic polymers are good for hot-melt extrusion 38.
+Carriers: Thermoplastic polymers are good for hot -melt extrusion 38.
 Drug-polymer compatibility, polymer stability, drug release kinetics, and route of administration are taken into account when choosing a polymer as a carrier for hot-melt extrusion 38, 39.
 A chosen polymer has to be compatible with the drug and thermally stable along the processing time.
 A required release profile is usually obtained by a good selection of the polymer.
-The route of insertion has to match with properties of the selected
+The route of insertion has to match with properties of selected polymer.

 Rolling Method: It is any solution or suspension of the medication contains a carrier returned.
 The solvent is mainly water or a mixture of water and alcohol.
 The dried chip on reels and cut into desired shapes and sizes.
 Other components, including active elements dissolved in a small part of the aqueous solvent using a high shear processor.
 Hydrocolloids dissolved water soluble in water to form a homogeneous viscous solution 52.